varadekd/Varadekd/README.md

 - Sevlte

 ### 👩‍💻 I'm working on
-- Building a application testing platform, And contributing to some of the open source projects.
+- Building an application testing platform, And contributing to some of the open-source projects.

 ### 💡 Goals
-- Start read novels more iften.
+- Start read novels more often.
 - Improve vocab for better communication.
 - Learn new concepts and improve skills in JavaScript and Go.
 - Complete all the pending projects